 The third type of involuntary distraction is when the mind wanders from one theme or image to another, yet is not distracted from its principal object—namely, God.
 For example, a person may devote himself to prayer intending to meditate upon the nativity of Our Lord but soon he may find himself instead considering His death upon Calvary.
 Such “distractions” do not lead away from prayer but rather to another form or focus of prayer.
 Indeed, the soul engaged in prayer should always be ready to follow freely wherever God may choose to lead it.

-Advice to People Experiencing Distraction in Prayer
+Advice To People Experiencing Distraction In Prayer

 My advice to people who experience distractions from their intended focus of prayer or meditation to another focus is that they should, at first, endeavor to persevere, lest they succumb to flippancy, caprice, or simple failure of attention.
 But if they truly feel that God is calling them to something else, they should freely permit themselves to follow their inclination.
 For it may well be that the Holy Spirit is leading them to something incomparably better and more profound than they had previously intended.